 - 3. Comments are preceded by an exclamation mark (!).
 Comments may appear on a separate line, or after the last data value on a line.
 Comments are terminated by a line termination sequence (i.e., multi-line comments are not allowed). - 4.
-By convention, Touchstone® filenames use a file extension of '.snp', where 'n' is the number of network ports of the device or interconnect being described.
-For example, a Touchstone® file containing the network parameters for a 2-port device would be named 'filename'.s2p, while a Touchstone® file containing the data for a 3-port network would be 'filename'.s3p, and so on.
-Note that this convention may not be observed by all files.
+Touchstone filenames have traditionally used a file extension of '.snp', where 'n' is the number of network ports of the device or interconnect being described.
+For example, a Touchstone file containing the network parameters for a 2-port device would be named 'filename'.s2p, while a Touchstone file containing the data for a 3-port network would be 'filename'.s3p, and so on.